-- number of fabric layers.
-The 10-15 layer Twaron fabric package is shot through by 9mm bullet made of brass shell and lead stuff and moving at the velocity of 300m/s; - friction coefficient between the bullet and the fabric and between layers of the package.
-The bullet holdup effect increases as the friction coefficient between layers is increased and when friction coefficient between the bullet and the fabrics is - the touch stiffness between the piece of package and the bullet-resistant vest.
+- Friction coefficient between the bullet and the fabrics and between layers of the package.
+The bullet holdup effect increases as the friction coefficient between layers is increased and when friction coefficient between the bullet and the fabrics is decreased: - The touch stiffness between the piece of package and the bullet-resistant vest.

-A series of numerical results demonstrate that by employing only statically determined characteristics of materials the obtained value of the multilayer textile package strength is less as it is observed in reality.
+A series of numerical experiment results demonstrate that by employing only statically determined characteristics of materials the strength of the multilayer textile package is obtained less as it is observed in reality.
 The direct way to improve the adequacy of the model is to assume the dependency of yield and strength limit against the strain rate as in formula (1).
 The key tab is that the static characteristics of the materials are known.
-For the sake of simplicity we assume p = 1 and change only the value of C. The results close to experimental have been obtained when C=100000 - 500000 .
+For the sake of simplicity we assume p=1 and change only the value of C .
+The results close to experimental have been obtained when $C\!=\!100000-500000$ .
 However, more detailed analysis and the comparison of the numerical results against the results obtained from case-oriented experiments is necessary.